andmos/ReadingList-Data/BookNotes/Random.Notes.md

 - The overplanners just take longer to be wrong. - Ed Catmull

 - “Some people dream of success while others wake up and work hard at it” — Napoleon Hill

+- Gravity doesn't care about your VO2Max. - Zoë Rom